 We continue even further south and reach Van Keulenfjorden.
-Here we leave the land of the Polar Bear and see that the Dwarf Reindeers are the most common mammal.
-Also this fjord is ice covered and we can reach high speed when driving.
+Here we leave the land of the Polar Bear and see that the Dwarf Reindeer are the most common mammal.
+Also this fiord is ice covered and we can reach high speed when driving.
 On some capes we find old wooden traps meant for Arctic Fox hunt.
-Three trappers stations still exist in the area, but it is only possible to stay in one of them.
+Three old & uninhabited trappers stations still exist in the area, but it is only possible to stay in one of them.
 The two others are filled with snow.
 The “Modern Fur Trapping” began in the beginning of the 19th century with less than 100 hunters all over Svalbard, for to increase and make a peak to about 250 before the World War 2.
 After a near total stop during the WW2 the hunt started again in 1945.
 When the Polar Bear hunt later was regulated and finally was stopped by law in 1973, the Fur Trapping as a profession was near to be over.
 Today (2005), there are 3 active Fur Trappers left on Svalbard.
-This area, in Van Keulenfjorden was good, because there were good hunts both of Arctic Foxes (especially) and Polar Bears.
+This area, in Van Keulenfjorden was good, because there where excellent trapping of both Arctic Fox (especially) and Polar Bear.
 Price example of trapped fur: The peak year of 1924 the trappers got paid 800,- NOK (US$115) for a single Arctic Fox hide (blue phase).
 That was a small fortune those days.
-No wonder why the Fur Trappers in some years was “Kings of the Town” back home on the Norwegian main land when they had returned from the High North.
+No wonder why the Fur Trappers in some years was “Kings of the Town” back home on the Norwegian mainland when they had returned from the High North.
 But unfortunately, for many trappers the money disappeared faster than they was earned, and they were forced back to Svalbard for trapping again on the coming autumn.
 The Fur Trappers struggled against ice, Polar Bears, dark & loneliness up here.
 Many of them lost their lives, and in some places their graves are open caused by the permafrost, and the bones are exposed.

 The Trappers Station in Duner bukta.
 Old Arctic Fox traps are still to find.